-I have been collecting all kinds of blueberry recipes, and had them printed as a cookbook as a fund raiser for the Sjogren's Syndrome Foundation.
-The cookbooks sold quickly and the fundraiser was a success.
+I selected some of my other favorites and had them printed as a cookbook called Blueberry Bistro to do a fund raiser for the Sjogren's Syndrome Foundation.
+The cookbooks sold out quickly and the fundraiser was a success.

-I put this book together last year, but that doesn't mean that I am finished collecting blueberry recipes.
+I put the cookbook together last year, but that doesn't mean I'm finished collecting.
 I'll always try a new blueberry recipe.
-If you have a good one, send it my way, please!
+If you have a good one, send it my way, please.

 1/4 cup unsweetened coconut

 2 T. plus 3/4 cup all purpose flour, divided

 2 T. plus 1/2 cup brown sugar, divided